codeunion/photo-gallery-cli/README.md

 A good way to build this feature is to allow the program to accept additional arguments, called **options**, which modify the behavior of the program.

-For example, you could add a `--file` option to allow a user to decide the name of the HTML file to be generated, like this
+For example, we could add a `--file` option to allow a user to decide the name of the HTML file to be generated, like this

 ```shell
 $ ruby gallery.rb photos/*.jpg --file pics.html